Skip To Main Content

 At Prairie Crossing, we create ALPs for students who have gone through the Gifted Identification process and qualify as a gifted learner.
 The ALP formalizes the differentiation the classroom teacher does for the student in their identified area(s), as well as affective needs.

 Most of the differentiation happens in the classroom with the classroom teacher.
-Students with ALPs may meet in small group for enrichment opportunities with Mrs. Camp.
+Students with ALPs may meet in small groups for enrichment opportunities with our GT Facilitators.
 These groups will focus on the academic areas, affective skills, and also on developing critical thinking skills, collaboration, and creating connections with peers.
 These enrichment opportunities will be in addition to the differentiation already happening in the classrooms.

 What is Role of the Gifted Education Facilitator?